bluejw/academic-kickstart/content/home/experience.md

     location: =
     date_start: '2019'
     date_end: ''
-    description: |2-
-    Responsibilities include:

-    * Research assistant to Professor Yanxun Xu in the Department of AppliedMathematics and Statistics
-    * Bayesian methods development for electronic health records data and ap-plication to precision medicine in HIV
+    description: Research assistant to Professor Yanxun Xu in the Department of Applied Mathematics and Statistics.
+Bayesian methods development for electronic health records data and ap-plication to precision medicine in HIV.

 design:
   columns: '2'